BayesOptApp/Topology_Optimization/README.md

 # Topology_Optimization
 This is a repository for topology optimization.

 As of now, the current running code is based on a Concurrent Topology Optimization, wherein just not the topology is optimized, but lamination parameters with Fiber-Steering are optimized given the topology.
+Furthermore, the only constraints studied are the ones in which the structure is clamped on the left side and there is a point load to the middle-right.
 Currently, the topology is optimized by using Moving Morphable Components (MMC), an idea from Guo et al. [1], to reduce the dimensionality from the SIMP approach from Bendsoe & Sigmund [4].
 For more information on the problem formulation and models behind, the following references are recommended:

 [1] X. Guo, W. Zhang, J. Zhang, and J. Yuan, “Explicit structural topology optimization based on moving morphable components (MMC) with curved skeletons,” Computer Methods in Applied Mechanics and Engineering, vol. 310, pp. 711–748, Oct.
 2016, doi: 10.1016/j.cma.2016.07.018.